Hill Tribe Indigo Dye – Traditional Dyeing From Plant To Fabric

 We’re proud to work with many hill tribe communities like the Hmong in Northern Thailand who still practice traditional indigo dyeing methods – from plant to fabric.

 For example, our hill tribe indigo sheets can take weeks to be produced.
-The cotton needs to be spun, dyed and then left to dry, which is all dependant on the season and abundance of the indigo plant.
+The cotton needs to be spun, dyed, and then left to dry, which is all dependent on the season and abundance of the indigo plant.

 Pure Indigo Dyed Sheet Fabric Plant Hill Tribe Hmong